rasa/vmware-tools-patches/README.md

 <pre>
 $ git clone https://github.com/rasa/vmware-tools-patches.git
 </pre>
 2. Copy your patch(es) into the appropriate directory in the `patches` directory.
+The file must end in `.patch`, or `.diff`.
 This step is optional.
 For example:
 <pre>
 $ cp great-new.patch vmware-tools-patches/patches/vmhgfs
 </pre>
 3. Copy a `VMwareTools-*.tar.gz` into the `vmware-tools-patches` folder:
 <pre>
-$ cp VMwareTools-9.6.0-1294478.tar.gz vmware-tools-patches/
+$ cp VMwareTools-*.tar.gz vmware-tools-patches/
 </pre>
 4. Apply the patches, and then run the `vmware-install.pl` installer:
 <pre>